 - Take care of the paperwork and communications associated with your lawsuit

-- Negotiate with your employment’s insurance company
+- Negotiate with your employer’s insurance company

 - Represent you in court if your case does not settle

-If you have financial concerns about hiring a lawyer, many law firms work on a contingency-fee basis.
+If you have financial concerns about hiring a lawyer, many law firms work on a contingency-fee-basis.
 These firms only collect their attorney’s fees if you win your case.

 How to File a Discrimination Claim in Jersey City

 If you have faced discrimination in your workplace, you or a legal representative can file a claim with the EEOC.
 If they accept your claim, they will attempt to remedy the situation.
 However, if your claim is dismissed, or you feel their solution is not sufficient, you have the right to pursue things in court.
-Your employment discrimination will then prepare you for a judge and jury.
+Your attorney will then prepare you for a judge and jury.